Naugatuck Valley Planning Region Health Data

 What is the life expectancy in Naugatuck Valley Planning Region?

-Life expectancy data for Naugatuck Valley Planning Region is currently being processed from CDC records.
+Life expectancy data for Naugatuck Valley Planning Region is not available in the current dataset.

 How does Naugatuck Valley Planning Region health compare to the Connecticut average?